Where can I pay my water/trash bill? Can I use my ATM or credit card to pay my water bill?

 I need to dispose of sofa, refrigerator or other large item.
 How do I arrange for pickup?

-Whittier residential customers (defined as any residential account consisting of less than 4 units) may request up to four (4) free pick-ups annually of oversized or overweight household articles such as furniture and/or appliances.
+Whittier residential customers may request up to four (4) free pick-ups annually of oversized or overweight household articles such as furniture and/or appliances.
 There is a limit of two items per collection.
 The request for this free service must be made by the property owner or property manager.
-Please call your refuse service provider to schedule a collection.
+The service must be requested in advance and scheduled for the regular collection day.
+Commercial customers and residential customers with large or unusual jobs will be quoted a cost based on time and material(s) involved.

 How can I dispose of extra Greenwaste?